-Take, for instance, Eric Clapton's "Tears in Heaven."
-This song was written for his 4-year-old son who fell to his death from a 53rd floor Manhattan balcony.
 Anyone who has ever lost a loved one understands how you can be so distracted by the tragic loss, you feel as if you are in another place, searching for them.
-Eventually, you know you don't belong "here in heaven" and acknowledge it's time to go back to reality.
+Eric Clapton's "Tears in Heaven" reflects on how you must acknowledge it's time to go back to reality.
 The slow, haunting melody makes it a perfect song choice for a pet memorial.

 The Irish are known for their prowess with writing and experience with loss.
-If you're not set on a song about a specific type of pet, there are a range of songs with which everyone in attendance will identify.
+If you're not set on a song about a specific type of pet, there are a range of songs that are commonly used at funerals that everyone in attendance will identify with.
 Ireland brings us "Danny Boy," by Frederic Weatherly; "Lost," by Salmon's Leap; and "Only Time," by Enya.
-They are hauntingly beautiful and poignant in their expressions of sadness and loss being a part of life.
+They are hauntingly beautiful and poignant in their expressions of sadness and loss.